 Slow ascent (or acclimatisation) for prevention One small quasi-RCT added comparing ascent from 3730 m to 7546 m over 15 days (rapid ascent) versus over 19 days (slow ascent) found that climbers following the slow-ascent protocol had lower acute mountain sickness scores compared with those following the faster-ascent protocol.
 However, the RCT had methodological flaws (low follow-up at some assessments, and variations in protocol).
 Evidence reassessed at update.
 Categorisation changed to Likely to be beneficial by consensus (previously Beneficial by consensus).

 Ginkgo biloba for prevention One systematic review added identified two RCTs (reported in one publication) meeting Clinical Evidence reporting criteria.
 The RCTs assessed the effects of two preparations of gingko biloba versus placebo for prevention of acute mountain sickness.
 The RCTs, which were of similar size, found different results.
 One RCT found that, compared with placebo, gingko biloba reduced the proportion of people who developed acute mountain sickness, whereas the second RCT found no significant difference between groups for the same outcome.
 Categorisation unchanged (Unknown effectiveness).

-Rated by doctors in Relevance Newsworthiness Emergency Medicine **** **** Tropical and Travel Medicine ***** *****
+Rated by doctors in Relevance Newsworthiness Tropical and Travel Medicine ***** ***** Public Health ****** *****